norman/friendly_id/CONTRIBUTING.md

 Then you **must** use FriendlyId 5, which is currently available in the master branch of the repository, and will be released to Rubygems soon.

+### I'm seeing a bunch of odd characters at the end of the id

+For example: `2bc08962-b3dd-4f29-b2e6-244710c86106`.
+FriendlyId 5 uses a UUID rather than a sequence to simplify slug generation and avoid concurrency problems.

 ### How do I set up my routes for FriendlyId?

 Exactly like in any other Rails app.
 FriendlyId doesn't change any routing